 Professionally, Jim received the preeminent AV rating from Martindale-Hubbell and was named by his peers year after year as a leading labour lawyer in such publications as: Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada; Expert Guide to the World’s Leading Labour and Employment Lawyers; Chambers Global; Lexpert Canadian Directory (most frequently recommended); Best Lawyers in Canada.
 He is a past Chair of the Labour Law Section of the Canadian Bar Association (Ontario).

 Jim received his law degree from the University of Toronto Law School following graduate work at the Industrial and Labor Relations School at Cornell University.

 He served as a member of the Board of Governors of Humber College Institute of Technology and Advanced Learning for consecutive three year terms.

-Jim is a fellow of the College of Labor and Employment Lawyers (USA) and a member of the Ontario Labour Management Arbitrators’ Association.
+Jim is a member of the National Academy of Arbitrators, a fellow of the College of Labor and Employment Lawyers (USA) and a member of the Ontario Labour Management Arbitrators’ Association.